Crypto Asset Account Classification: Intangible, Inventory, or Financial (2026)

 Crypto Asset Account Classification: Intangible, Inventory, or Financial

-- No universal default.
-IFRS: commonly intangible (IAS 38); inventory (IAS 2) for broker-traders.
-US GAAP: ASC 350 intangible practice + FASB ASU 2023-08 fair value through net income.
+- There is no universal default.
+Under IFRS, crypto is commonly an intangible (IAS 38), or inventory (IAS 2) for broker-traders.
+Under US GAAP, ASC 350 intangible practice applies, with FASB ASU 2023-08 introducing fair value through net income for in-scope crypto.

-- Crypto generally is not cash or a financial asset (no contractual right to cash) → commonly intangible.
+- Typical crypto is not cash or a financial asset (no contractual right to receive cash), which is why it commonly lands as an intangible.

-- ASU 2023-08 changed measurement, not the intangible nature — scope question answered first.
+- ASU 2023-08 changed the measurement, not the intangible nature — the scope question is answered first.

-- IAS 38 cost vs revaluation model = different accounts and OCI/P&L impacts — settle before the CoA.
+- The IAS 38 cost vs revaluation model produces different accounts and different OCI/P&L impacts, so settle it before finalising the chart of accounts.

-- IASB added a crypto research project (2024); a business-model change can change classification.
+- The IASB added a crypto research project in 2024, and a change in business model can change the classification.

-- Framework-, business-model-, and fact-specific auditor judgement — revisited as standards evolve.
-Not accounting advice.
+- The classification is a framework-, business-model- and fact-specific auditor judgement, revisited as standards evolve.
+This is not accounting advice.

 The classification options